insomnikat/somemloader/README.md

 ## Limitations
 As mentioned before this targets -nostdlib shared objects for the x86_64 architecture only.
-RELRO, shared object dependencies support isn't provided.
+RELRO and shared object dependencies support isn't provided.

 ## Usage
 Drop the C files into your project and include mydlfcn.h and use the functions provided by it. :D